Search the best hotels in Aldeburgh

 - Aldeburgh is close to the Royal Society for Protection of Birds sanctuary in Minsmere which is famously home to the rare bittern, among many different species.

-- The town itself has several impressive sights, the Grade I listed Moot Hall, which has been used for council meetings for over 400 years, and also now houses a town museum, and the Martello Tower, built to resist the Napoleonic invasion, are probably the most fascinating.
+- The town itself has several impressive sights, the Grade I listed Moot Hall which has been used for council meetings for over 400 years and now also houses a town museum.

-Many might know Aldeburgh for its annual arts festival, the Aldeburgh Festival, which was created by the town’s most famous resident Benjamin Britten.
+- Many might know Aldeburgh for the annual arts festival, the Aldeburgh Festival, which was created by the town’s most famous resident Benjamin Britten.

 The best places to say in Aldeburgh are understandably busy during the peak summer months, so get organised and book early.

 By the sea

 - The Wentworth is a traditional seaside hotel with sea views and a terrace which fronts onto the shingle beach.
 There’s also a very decent restaurant and it’s a great place for families.
 Some of the larger rooms can be found in an annex which doesn’t benefit from the same views.